natam1/LATrafficCollisions/Group Assignments/Assignment 3/readme.md

 We have located a dataset, updated in October of this year, that contains weekly collision data.
 * Traffic Accidents by Date: [Located here](https://data.lacity.org/A-Safe-City/Traffic-Accidents-by-date/2mzm-av8t) <Br>

-We also plan to use Census Data, taken from Social Explorer.
+We also plan to use Census Data, taken from [Social Explorer](https://www.socialexplorer.com/tables/ACS2018_5yr) .
 We will use the data to analyze census tracts in Los Angeles, CA.

 ## Concerns: